 A. Alexandra Denahan is our Chief Financial Officer and Secretary, and the Controller of Annaly and FIDAC.
-Before joining Annaly and FIDAC in October 2002, Ms. Denahan was a business consultant in Fort Lauderdale, Florida.
+Before joining these companies in October 2002, Ms. Denahan was a business consultant in Fort Lauderdale, Florida.
 Ms. Denahan has a Bachelors Degree in Accounting and an M.B.A. from Florida Atlantic University.